Skilled, educated, and washing dishes: How Italy squanders migrant talent

 That compared with an EU average of about 40%.
 Only Greece did worse in the 27-member bloc, while France and Germany were between 30-35%.

-The great majority of the country’s 5 million foreign residents are unemployed or have low-skilled jobs as domestic workers, in hotels, restaurants, factories, construction or as small shopkeepers, labour ministry data shows.
+The great majority of the country’s 5 million foreign residents are unemployed or have low-skilled jobs as domestic workers, in hotels, restaurants, factories, construction or as small shopkeepers, labor ministry data shows.

 Decades-long stagnation